Txture/hornox-bson/README.md

  - `USE_MINUS_1`: Always write -1 in all size fields, effectively invalidating them.
 This is the faster to write than recomputing the accurate sizes, but slower to scan through later.
  - `TRUST_DOCUMENT`: Trust the `length` field which is present in the `DocumentNode` or `ArrayNode`, and write its contents into the byte array.
 This is generally not recommended, as the `length` field is **not** automatically updated when the content of the document or array changes.
 However, it can be used to quickly serialize a document with known size fields.
  - `RECOMPUTE`: Recompute all sizes prior to serialization.
 This is the default.
 Please note that this also changes the `length` fields of the `DocumentNode`s and `ArrayNode`s as a side-effect.

+## Bring your own DOM classes

+Since version 1.1, Hornox supports parsing / serializing custom DOM tree nodes.
+Your classes do not need to implement any particular interfaces for this to work; all you have to do is to provide a valid implementation of the `BsonDomModule<T>` interface, and pass this module to the `BsonSerializer` or `BsonDeserializer` method of your choice.